Kerala HC orders to close down illegal religious places, prayer halls | Law-Order

 ''Even then the petitioner wants another place of worship for the reason that 'five times prayer' is necessary for a Muslim and therefore, a prayer hall is necessary within the vicinity of every Muslim.
 If this is allowed then in every nook and corner of the State, place of worship and prayer halls would be necessary'', the court said while doing a detailed consideration of the matter.

-''It should be done strictly by the Manual of Guidelines.
-Moreover, the change of occupancy of existing buildings from one category to the category of religious places shall not be allowed in normal cases.
-Rejection of approval should be the rule and the approval should be only in the rarest of rare cases,'' it said.

-The court said if there is any inevitable situation, the competent authorities as per the Manual of Guidelines, before taking decisions should go deep into such requests after getting an intelligence report and police report about the ground realities.
-As far as the change of occupancy to religious purpose is concerned, normally it should not be approved because the purpose of the construction is for the category in which the permit is issued, it said.
-Observing that the construction of a commercial building and construction of a religious place is entirely different, the court said in a State like Kerala, the category change from one category to a religious place is not necessary unless there are sufficient reasons for the same. ''If any building is used for religious purposes when the building is constructed for some other purpose, stringent action should be taken by the police authorities and the State,'' the court said.
+Observing that the construction of a commercial building and construction of a religious place is entirely different, the court said in a State like Kerala, the category change from one category to religious place is not necessary unless there are sufficient reasons for the same. ''If any building is used for religious purposes when the building is constructed for some other purpose, stringent action should be taken by the police authorities and the State,'' it said.

-If every Hindu, Christian, Muslim, Jews, and Parsi among others start to construct religious places and prayer halls near his or her residence, the State would face consequences such as communal disharmony, the court said. ''In this case, the intelligence report and the police report said that if the present conversion of the commercial building to a religious prayer hall is allowed, there is a chance for communal disharmony.
+If every Hindu, Christian, Muslim, Jews, and Parsis among others starts to construct religious places and prayer halls near his or her residence, the State would face consequences such as communal disharmony, the court said. ''In this case the Intelligence report and the police report say that if the present conversion of the commercial building to a religious prayer hall is allowed, there is a chance for communal disharmony.
 It is a sensitive issue,'' the court said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)